 I Swear

-I Swear is a 120‑minute British biographical comedy‑drama that follows the real‑life journey of John Davidson, a Scottish man who was diagnosed with Tourette syndrome at 15.
-The film, directed, written and produced by Kirk Jones, shows how John navigates the ups and downs of teenage life, the challenges of adulthood, and the kindness of strangers that help him discover his true purpose.
-It’s based on the 1989 documentary John’s Not Mad and brings to life the story that has inspired BBC documentaries and a BBC series.
+I Swear is a British biographical comedy‑drama that hit the UK screens on 10 October 2025.
+The film follows the real‑life journey of John Davidson, a Scottish man who was diagnosed with Tourette syndrome at 15 and has spent his life turning the challenges of the condition into a story of resilience and hope.
+It’s based on the 1989 television documentary John’s Not Mad and brings John’s story to the big screen with a mix of humor and heartfelt moments.

 Showtimes in English at Cinemas in Paris